-Programs And Classrooms Moved Intact.
-Teachers who teach entirely in the program and/or classroom that is moved intact may move with the program, or may choose to remain at their original site.
-If there is a reduction in staff at the original site, the process in Section F.2 of this article shall be followed.
+15.9.9 Programs And Classrooms Moved Intact.

+a.
+Teacher Choice: Teachers who teach entirely in the program and/or classroom that is moved intact may move with the program, or may choose to remain at their original site.
-Teachers who have a split assignment between two (2) programs housed at the same site with one (1) principal when one (1) program remains and the other is moved intact, shall have the right to claim a 1.0 vacancy at either site by order of seniority unless tenured to less than 1.0.
-If no 1.0 vacancy exists, or a position equal to what they are tenured, Section F.2 of this article shall apply.

-Vacancies that may occur as a result of classrooms and/or programs that are moved may be posted and filled as part of the new site beginning with the regular I&S session, or may be filled by reassignment.
+- If there is a reduction in staff at the original site, the process in Section 15.9.2 of this article shall be followed. - b.
+Split Assignments: Teachers who have a split assignment between two (2) programs housed at the same site with one (1) principal when one (1) program remains and the other is moved intact, shall have the right to claim a 1.0 vacancy at either site by order of seniority unless tenured to less than 1.0.
+If no 1.0 vacancy exists, or a position equal to what they are tenured, Section 15.9.2 of this article shall apply. - c.
+Filling of Vacancies: Vacancies that may occur as a result of classrooms and/or programs that are moved may be posted and filled as part of the new site beginning with the regular I&S session, or may be filled by reassignment.

-10. Bilingual And Dual Language Programs.
+15.9.10 Bilingual and Dual Language Programs.

+- a.
 Elementary: Elementary bilingual teachers shall be licensed elementary teachers.
-Teachers who wish to transfer into vacancies in elementary bilingual or dual language programs must provide evidence of a bilingual license or a rating of Advanced or Superior on the ACTFL.

-Elementary teachers who have met the eligibility requirement in the paragraph above and who teach in an elementary bilingual or dual language program shall be considered a department for the purpose of excessing.

-Secondary: Middle School and High School bilingual teachers shall be licensed in a specified area as well as a bilingual license or rating of Advanced or Superior on the ACTFL.

-Secondary teachers who have met the eligibility requirement in the paragraph above and who teach in a secondary bilingual or dual language program shall be considered a department for the purpose of excessing.

-- 11. Gifted And Talented.
+Teachers who wish to transfer into vacancies in elementary bilingual or dual language programs must provide evidence of a bilingual license or a rating of Advanced or Superior on the ACTFL. - 1.
+Consideration as a Department: Elementary teachers who have met the eligibility requirement in the paragraph above and who teach in an elementary bilingual or dual language program shall be considered a department for the purpose of excessing. - b.
+Secondary: Middle School and High School bilingual teachers shall be licensed in a specified area as well as a bilingual license or rating of Advanced or Superior on the ACTFL. - 2.
+Consideration as a Department: Secondary teachers who have met the eligibility requirement in the paragraph above and who teach in a secondary bilingual or dual language program shall be considered a department for the purpose of excessing. - 15.9.11 Gifted and Talented.
 Teachers who wish to fill vacancies occurring in the District's programs for Gifted and Talented students shall apply through the transfer process.
-Teachers who are excessed or who are returning from a leave of absence of more than one (1) year do not have the automatic right to claim vacancies in the Gifted and Talented Program. - 12.
-Shared Positions.
-Teachers, including those returning from leaves of absence, may share positions, provided they obtain the prior approval of the appropriate principal, supervisor or designee, and notification to the Division of Human Resources is made pursuant to the provisions defined in Article XIV, Job Share Procedures.
-Timelines for application shall be consistent with the deadlines as defined in Article XIV, Job Share Procedures.
+Teachers who are excessed or who are returning from a leave of absence of one (1) year or more do not have the automatic right to claim vacancies in the Gifted and Talented Program. - 15.9.12 Shared Positions.
+Teachers, including those returning from leaves of absence, may share positions, provided they obtain the prior approval of the appropriate principal, supervisor or designee, and notification to the Division of Human Resources is made pursuant to the provisions defined in Article 14, Job Share Procedures.
+Timelines for application shall be consistent with the deadlines as defined in Article 14, Job Share Procedures.
 Any alleged violation of the policy on job share procedures is not subject to grievance arbitration.